-Contains ideas transcribed from you phone or recording device
+Ideas transcribed from recording device

-Is full of ideas and jokes that have past the first filter of scrutiny.
+Ideas and jokes that have past the first filter of scrutiny.
 Group together like subjects and move to-

-Now you have a document full of tested material, written the way it was tested, and always there for easy reference.
+Now you have a document full of tested material written the way it was tested and always there for easy reference.

 Get writing and let me know if you have any questions.